roman-koshchei/leta/README.md

 - Create own keyboard layout with analysis
 - Download layout files for any OS

+Anylisis are made with [Genkey API](https://github.com/roman-koshchei/genkey-api)

-# Future of project ends with version 1
+## Future of project ends with version 1

 Developing this app is no longer in my plans.
 So I decided to finish it in a good state.
 I removed authentication and Supabase fully.
 Now you have 2 features to use: